Hover over the icon to discover more!

 London’s famous clock tower chimed for the first time on 11th July 1859.

-Our amazing 2025 will pass London's most iconic landmarks.
+Our amazing 2024 route passed London's most iconic landmarks.
 Runners were treated to fabulous views of Big Ben, Tower Bridge, the Shard and the London Eye to name a few.

-An Iconic Start: The race will start on the iconic Pall Mall.
+An Iconic Start: The race started on the iconic Pall Mall.

-Along the Route: Runners will pass the Capital’s most iconic landmarks including St Paul’s Cathedral, Nelson’s Column, Monument and the Tower of London.
+Along the Route: Runners passed some of the Capital’s most iconic landmarks including St Paul’s Cathedral, Nelson’s Column, Monument and the Tower of London.

-A Stately Finish: Runners will be rewarded with a stately finish on Whitehall outside Downing Street.
+A Stately Finish: Runners were rewarded with a stately finish on Whitehall just outside Downing Street.
 This outstanding finish line has views of London’s must-see icons Big Ben and the London Eye.